venice1200/SleepyClock/ReadMe.txt

-With  60ms SLEEPTIME the System runs for around xxx hrs With 120ms SLEEPTIME the System runs for around 30 hrs (10% Battery) With 250ms SLEEPTIME the System runs for around 41 hrs With 500ms SLEEPTIME the System runs for around xx hrs, Display "Power On" can take up to two seconds.
+With  60ms SLEEPTIME the System runs for around xxx hrs With 120ms SLEEPTIME the System runs for around 30 hrs (10% Battery) With 250ms SLEEPTIME the System runs for around 41 hrs With 500ms SLEEPTIME the System runs for around 46 hrs

 Libraries:
 -watchX libs by ArgeX                   see https://watchx.io/download.php